aeternity/universe-two-haeckathon/README.md

 # Prizes

-All prizes will be payed out in Æ coins.
+All prizes are paid in Æ coins.

 | Type | Prize | Winner | Payout |
 |---|---|---|---|